 Control Fungus

 The best way to keep fungus away from eggs is to stop it from taking root.
 You can accomplish that by treating your tank with methylene blue.
-If you need stronger results, or have just moved the eggs from an infected tank, then you can mix a combination of formalin and hydrogen peroxide.
-These are the ingredients used by fish hatcheries in the U.S.

 How to Remove Angelfish Eggs From The Tank